AlecDpierce/Conversion-Funnel-Analysis/README.md

 - **42,448,764 raw events** from October 2019, covering View, Cart, and Purchase actions
 - **Key fields:** `event_time`, `event_type`, `user_session`, `category_code`, `price`, `brand`, `product_id`

-The raw CSV is not included in this repo due to size (2.8GB+ in memory).
+The raw CSV is not included in this repo due to size (5.67GB on disk).
 To reproduce the analysis, download the file from the Kaggle link above and place it in `data/raw/`.

 ---